-Crowd numbers at solar events and conferences in Spain have given ample evidence of the high hopes for solar in the country this year, with Spanish solar association UNEF’s El Foro Solar in November and a gathering organized by tracker company Soltec in February drawing the crowds.
-Add in the fact this year’s Genera renewables fair was dominated by PV and Spanish solar promise is undeniable.
+Crowd numbers at solar events and conferences in Spain have given ample evidence of the high hopes for solar in the country this year, with Spanish solar association UNEF’s El Foro Solar event in November and a gathering organized by tracker company Soltec in February drawing big crowds.
+Add in the fact that this year’s Genera renewables fair was dominated by PV, and it’s undeniable that Spanish solar is promising.

-Solar Market Parity Spain – the first conference organized by Dutch events company Solarplaza in the country for nine years – is next up, on Thursday, and has been generating a buzz for weeks.
+Solar Market Parity Spain – the first conference organized by Dutch events company Solarplaza in the country in nine years – is up next, and has been generating buzz for weeks.

-On top of that is recognition by established power companies that solar has a compelling business case, as oil and gas majors scramble to acquire PV businesses.
+On top of that is recognition by established power companies that solar offers a compelling business case, as oil and gas majors scramble to acquire PV businesses.

 Electricity sector transformation